chrisbobbe/matterbridge-heroku/README.md

 It includes [a custom config file][config] specific to one implementation, but this can easily be modified in a new fork.

-Currently, it is set up to bridge between g0v-tw.slack.com and g0v.zulipchat.com.
+Currently, deploying this will make a bridge between g0v-tw.slack.com and g0v.zulipchat.com.
 Secrets are handled in Heroku.

 # Setup instructions for this fork